tud-hri/joan/docs/setup-joan.md

     If you cannot seem to push to your own project, something might be wrong with your permissions.
 Check if you are a maintainer on your repository.
 If not, contact the group Owner.

 ---
-## Setting up a Python Virtual Environment
+## Step 3.
+Setting up a Python Virtual Environment
-We will now create a Python virtual environment, this will help keeping your JOAN project separated from your other projects.
+If this is the first time setting up the project on your pc, you need to create a Python virtual environment.
+This will help keeping your JOAN project separated from your other projects.
 If you are interested and would like more information on virtual environments, please read [this](https://docs.python.org/3/tutorial/venv.html).
 But for now you can also just follow these steps.

 Using PyCharm, open the terminal again (in PyCharm), check if the directory is still correct (of your repository) and type: